-The ReFuelEU Aviation initiative, once adopted, will establish EU-wide SAF blending mandates.
+The ReFuelEU Aviation initiative establishes EU-wide SAF blending mandates.
 Any emission reductions associated with SAF used to comply with ReFuelEU could not be sold to air transport customers for use in their voluntary GHG claims because the SAF production and its associated emissions reductions are already required by law.

-6: Preventing Double Counting
+7: Preventing Double Counting